Corey Bailey

 used in magnetic film is much thicker (about 5 mils in the US, compared to

-acetate base audio tape which is about 1.5 mils thick) and the oxide layer applied
+acetate base audio tape which is about 1.5 mils thick) and the oxide layer

-to film is much thicker as well.
+applied to magnetic film is much thicker as well.

 I began researching lubricants when I was the Director of Sound at MGM